-The school is an online membership association.
+Prehired is an online membership association.
 While this membership includes training, it is not to be confused with a coding bootcamp.
-The course from preHIRED is entirely online and designed to be consumed at the learner’s convenience.
+The course from Prehired is entirely online and designed to be consumed at a pace the learner chooses.

-Currently, preHIRED offers 33+ hours of online video courses designed to turn students without sales experience into Sales Development Representatives (SDRs).
-The course also aims to develop each student’s ability to find a job and get hired.
-The sales training program features preHIRED’s “Science-Based Sales Curriculum” that teaches, among other sales process topics: sales tools, how to conduct sales meetings, workflows and sales systems, sales psychology, and techniques to get hired.
+Currently, Prehired offers 50+ hours of online video courses designed to turn people without sales experience into Sales Development Representatives (SDRs).
+The course also aims to develop each member’s ability to find a job and get hired.
+The sales training program features Prehired’s “Science-Based Sales Curriculum” that teaches, among other sales process topics: sales tools, how to conduct sales meetings, workflows and sales systems, sales psychology, and techniques to get hired.

-The course is self-paced, meaning it can be completed as quickly as any student desires.
-According to preHIRED, the course typically takes 40-60 hours over 6-10 weeks.
-Also, preHIRED advertises that average members receive job offers only three months after starting the course.
-Students spend around an hour per day on coursework, which makes it an ideal choice for anyone with a tight schedule.
+The course is self-paced with weekly check-ins, meaning it can be completed as quickly as any member desires.
+According to Prehired, the course typically takes 40-60 hours over 6-10 weeks, with 12 weeks being the maximum.
+Also, Prehired advertises that average members receive job offers only three months after starting the course.
+Members spend around an hour per day on coursework, which makes it an ideal choice for anyone with a tight schedule.

-Essentially, preHIRED isn’t just a course—its a lifetime membership.
-Students and former students receive access to a member’s group and one-on-one mentoring.
-This allows members to make business networking connections with other members and companies in the preHIRED network, and continually access job seeking assistance from their assigned mentor.
+Essentially, Prehired isn’t just a course—its a lifetime membership.
+Members receive access to a member’s group and one-on-one mentoring.
+This allows members to make business networking connections with other members and companies in the Prehired network, and continually access job seeking assistance from their assigned mentor.

-When it comes to admissions, preHIRED is highly selective.
-According to the association, they get over 1000 applications per month, however, they only have the capacity to accept 50 members per month.
+When it comes to admissions, Prehired is highly selective.
+According to the association, they get thousands of applications per month, however, they only accept less than 2% of these applications.

-- An Income Share Agreement (ISA) option is available at preHIRED.
-With this option, students pay $0 upfront, then pay 12.5% of their monthly income after finding a job with a salary over $40k.
+Financing at Prehired is done using ISAs, or Income Share Agreements (ISA).
+With this option, members pay $0 upfront, then pay 12.5% of their monthly income after finding a job with a salary of over $40k.
 The agreement ends after 8 years, when 48 payments are made, or $30k total has been paid, whichever comes first.

 In addition, those who select the ISA option have the opportunity to pay down their $30k total.
-It’s reduced to $25K if members pay $250 per month after the trial period ends and before they find a job. preHIRED also has a program that rewards completing the program quickly by bringing down that payment cap even lower.
+It’s reduced to $27K if members pay $250 per month after the trial period ends and before they find a job.
+Prehired also has a program that rewards completing the program quickly by bringing down that payment cap even lower.

 A money-back guarantee is also available.
 Members are free to leave the program withing seven days of enrollment—as long as less than 30% of the course has been finished—with a full refund.

-If graduates of the program are unable to find a job that pays $60k or more within 90 days after completing the program (and if they diligently adhere to the Member Success Agreement), they are released from their ISA or given a refund.
+If graduates of the program are unable to find a job that pays $60k or more within one year of completing the program (and if they diligently adhere to the Member Success Agreement), they are released from their ISA or given a refund.

-According to preHIRED, the first-year median income for graduates is roughly $73,000.
-This number increases in the second year to a median income of $110,000. preHIRED isn’t a job placement program, and they don’t seek jobs for their members.
-Instead, students of the course are trained in how to find jobs for themselves.
+According to Prehired, the first-year median income for graduates is roughly $73,000.
+This number increases in the second year to a median income of $110,000.
+Prehired isn’t a job placement program, and they don’t seek jobs for their members.
+Instead, members of Prehired are trained in how to find jobs for themselves.

-However, as a whole, the school generally has good reviews.
-A number of attendees have left preHIRED reviews on Career Karma.
+However, as a whole, the Prehired generally has good reviews.
+A number of attendees have left Prehired reviews on Career Karma.